jasperanders/Bachelorthesis/Thesis/md/thesis.md

 - @Blackboard
 - @LPlus

-These five systems consist of popular e-learning applications that are in use by large parts of German higher education. _Illias_, _Moodle_ and _Open Olat_ are open source and free to use.
+These five systems consist of popular e-learning applications used by large parts of German higher education. _Illias_, _Moodle_, and _Open Olat_ are open source and free to use.
 Both _Blackboard_ and _LPlus_ are closed source and are paid products.
-Besides _LPlus_, all of the products are full learn management systems (LMS).
-A learn management system provides management of the complete e-learning process in a single application.
-LMS allow for distribution of teaching material, exchange between students and provide a platform for educators to get in touch with their students.
-The systems discussed here also provide e-assessment features.
-Universities in German higher often have such LMS in operation.
-Using the integrated assessment tools becomes a seamless experience for these universities.
-While this sounds great in theory, the integrated assessment capabilities still need to be evaluated.
-We will measure the quality of all five tools based on their degree of fulfillment of the requirements and design principles we laid out earlier.
+Besides _LPlus_, all of the products are learning management systems (LMS).
+A learning management system provides management of the complete e-learning process in a single application.
+LMS allow for the distribution of teaching material, exchange between students, and provide a platform for educators to get in touch with their students.
+The systems discussed here also incorporate e-assessment features.
+German universities often have such LMS in operation.
+Using the integrated assessment tools becomes a seamless experience for these institutions.
+While this appeals in theory, the integrated assessment capabilities still need to be evaluated.
+We will measure the quality of all five tools based on their degree of fulfillment of the requirements and design principles we laid out in section _2_.

-As a baseline all these tool are market ready products.
-All of them have user management with respective permissions and are actively maintained, laying a foundation for the _requirement of Protection of data, attributability and integrity_.
-Further, all of them rely on a browser to provide their services, thus being device agnostic, leverage automation where it is possible.
-They thus match _the equal treatment requirement_.
+As a baseline, all these tools are market-ready products.
+All of them have user management with respective permissions, and are actively maintained, laying a foundation for the _protection of data, attributability and integrity_.
+Further, all of them rely on a browser to provide their services, thus being device agnostic.
+They also leverage automation where it is possible.
+Thus, they match _the equal treatment requirement_.

 ## General validity

-All products allow a variety of question types.
-Matching the first design principle.
-To completely match the _general validity requirement_ exams need to be able to enforce per question time constrains.
-Here only _Open Olat_ an _LPlus_ can provide such a feature.
-The other systems allow for time constraints to be set on the whole exam, time limits on a per question basis are not possible.
+All products allow a variety of question types, thus partly matching the first design principle.
+To completely fulfil the _general validity requirement_, exams need to enforce per question time constraints.
+Here only _Open Olat_, and _LPlus_ can provide such a feature.
+The other systems allow for time constraints to be set on the whole exam; time limits on a per question basis are not possible.

 ## Protection against contestation